Tanmay333/Rule_Engine_With-AST/README.md

 Evaluate Rule:

 evaluate_rule(data): Takes a JSON representation of the AST and user attribute data to evaluate eligibility.
+Testing
+Test Cases
+Create individual rules from the examples using create_rule and verify their AST representation.
+Combine the example rules using combine_rules and ensure the resulting AST reflects the combined logic.
+Implement sample JSON data and test evaluate_rule for different scenarios.
+Explore combining additional rules and test the functionality.

 ## Data Structure